Five things to know about the Facebook lawsuits

 What’s the harm in Facebook buying other companies?

-The lawsuits allege that Facebook’s pattern of buying up or squashing competitors has made it into a monopoly, making it difficult for smaller services to succeed.
-One benefit of being so large is that Facebook can easily copy a rival’s most appealing feature for its own three billion monthly users across its apps, removing any appeal that a competitor may have had.
+The lawsuits allege that Facebook’s pattern of buying up or squashing competitors has turned it into a monopoly, making it difficult for smaller services to succeed.
+One benefit of being so large is that Facebook can easily copy a rival’s most appealing feature for its own 3 billion monthly users across its apps, removing any appeal that a competitor may have had.
 For example, when Snapchat’s “stories” feature was at its peak, Facebook added a nearly identical version to Instagram and later Facebook.
 (Twitter recently added its own copycat feature.)

 Silicon Valley feared Facebook’s bullying tactics years before they came to the attention of regulators

-Antitrust investigations have traditionally focused on consumer welfare and economic impact, but “free” services like Google and Facebook could force the government to focus on the consumer harm side, says Perault.
+Antitrust investigations traditionally have focused on consumer welfare and economic impact, but “free” services such as Google and Facebook could force the government to focus on the consumer-harm side, Perault says.
 According to the complaints, Facebook’s “buy or bury” strategy hurts consumers by limiting innovation.
-If no competing options can take off, people won’t get the option to switch to better tools.
+If no competing options can take off, people won’t have the opportunity to switch.

 One of the key areas harmed, the complaints allege, is privacy.
-Facebook changed the privacy policies of the companies it bought and took steps the complaints say hurt people’s privacy, such as sharing phone numbers between the apps for features like suggesting contacts you might know.
-The complaints also claim advertisers are hurt by a lack of transparency, as well as a negative impact to their brand if seen next to objectionable content, like hate speech.
+Facebook changed the privacy policies of the companies it bought and took steps that the complaints say hurt people’s privacy, such as sharing phone numbers between the apps for features such as suggesting contacts you might know.
+The complaints also claim that advertisers are hurt by a lack of transparency, as well as negative impact to their brand if seen next to objectionable content such as hate speech.

-Facebook, however, points out that other social-media companies have managed to launch and grow during its reign.
-Twitter, TikTok, and Snap are all still surviving and mostly gaining users, though the latter has struggled at times to add new users.
+Facebook, however, points out that other social media companies have managed to launch and grow during its reign.
+Twitter, TikTok and Snap are all surviving and mostly gaining users, though the latter has struggled at times to add users.
 While Google may have killed off Google+, its subsidiary YouTube is arguably a social network itself, with more than 2 billion users worldwide.

 What happens next?

-The lawsuits have been more than a year in the making, but are still just at the initial stages.
+The lawsuits have been more than a year in the making, but they are still just at the initial stages.
 The government will have to prove its case in court.
-The company is still processing the complaint and determining what its next steps will be, but plans on digging in for a long fight.
-The battle is expected to play out in court filings, trials, and news releases for years to come.
+The company is processing the complaint and determining what the next steps will be, but it plans on digging in for a long fight.
+The battle is expected to play out for years in court filings, trials and news releases.

 What does Facebook have to say

-Facebook quickly defended itself with a statement and a blog post authored by its general counsel, Jennifer Newstead.
-In it, Facebook calls the lawsuits “revisionist history” and claims the FTC’s previous reviews of the Instagram transaction — as well as the European Commission‘s review of the WhatsApp sale — make both purchases “settled law.”
-(The FTC’s 2012 review did not culminate with an “approval,” but rather allowed the deal proceed.)
+Facebook quickly defended itself with a statement and blog post written by its general counsel, Jennifer Newstead.
+In it, Facebook calls the lawsuits “revisionist history” and claims that the FTC’s previous reviews of the Instagram transaction — as well as the European Commission‘s review of the WhatsApp sale — make both purchases “settled law.”
+(The FTC’s 2012 review did not culminate with an “approval,” but rather allowed the deal to proceed.)

 The company says the two apps are only as big and powerful as they are because of Facebook’s investment.
 Requiring Facebook to sell them would hurt innovation.

-Facebook adds that people have more options now than ever, and that people choose to use its products because they want to — not because they are used by more than 3 billion people globally and therefore the most dominant single service for connecting with other people.
+Facebook adds that consumers have more options now than ever, and that people choose its products because they want to — not because the products are used by more than 3 billion people globally and therefore the most dominant single service for connecting with others.